lkodinsson/MARS/Core/Talents2.md

 Before casting any spell you may choose to invoke the power of chaos, forcibly altering your spell.
 If you do, first choose your spell then roll r6 and use the following table to determine how it is altered.
 You may then make any choices for that spell.

 You must attempt to cast the spell after rolling for the random effect.
-If you are unable to even begin casting the spell, considered it a failed spell that costs 1 focus, and end your turn (if during an encounter, and it is your turn).
+If you are unable to even begin casting the spell, considered it a failed spell that costs 1 focus, and end your turn (if during an encounter and it is your turn).

 ##### Table: Chaotic Magic Modifiers
 | Roll | Modifier |